muruthigitau/frappe-mpsa-payments/README.md

 #### Notes:
 - **Smart Matching Logic:**
-  - If Customer inputs a Sales Invoice Number or Customer Name that exists in your ERPNext instance, as the Account Number when making a Paybill payment, Daraja API will send this information as BillRefNumber in the callback.
+  - If Customer inputs a Sales Invoice Number or Customer Name/Number(unique identifier of the customer in ERPNext), as the Account Number when making a Paybill payment, Daraja API will send this information as BillRefNumber in the callback.
-  - If this information matches a Customer Name/Invoice Number in the system, then the Customer field is automatically filled in the Mpesa Payment Register.
+  - If this information matches the Sales Invoice Number or Customer Name/Number in the system, then the Customer field in the Mpesa Payment Register is automatically filled.
 - **Auto-Reconciliaton Logic:**
-  - In the **Mpesa Settings** there is an option **Auto Reconcile C2B Payments**.
+  - In **Mpesa Settings** there is an option **Auto Reconcile C2B Payments**.
-  - If this is checked then once you submit the Mpesa Payment Record it will try to match an invoice if no invoice is found then a reconciliation of the customer's outstanding invoices will be performed automatically using FIFO logic.
+  - If this is checked then once you submit the Mpesa Payment Register Record it will try to match an invoice if no invoice is found then a reconciliation of the customer's outstanding invoices will be performed automatically using FIFO (First-In First-Out) logic.

 #### FAQs: What happens when Registration Fails?